Nice3point/Revit.Build.Tasks/Readme.md

 ## MSBuild Targets

-### Generate OR_GREATER preprocessor symbols Target
+### OR_GREATER preprocessor symbols

-This target generates the Define Constants needed to support code for multiple Revit versions.
+Included a target for generating the Define Constants needed to support code for multiple Revit versions.
-`OR_GREATER` variants are accumulative in nature and provide a simpler way to write compilation conditions
+`OR_GREATER` variants are accumulative in nature and provide a simpler way to write compilation conditions.

 | Project configuration | Solution configurations              | Generated Define constants                                                  |
 |-----------------------|:-------------------------------------|-----------------------------------------------------------------------------|